google/flatbuffers/docs/source/TypeScriptUsage.md

 *Note: The TypeScript test file requires [Node.js](https://nodejs.org/en/).*

-## Using the FlatBuffers TypeScript libary
+## Using the FlatBuffers TypeScript library

 *Note: See [Tutorial](@ref flatbuffers_guide_tutorial) for a more in-depth example of how to use FlatBuffers in TypeScript.*